jfo/blog/source/drafts/rust.md

 0, that's [255 possible values](/c-and-simple-types/).
 We need a two byte / 16
 bit word to hold 44100.

-That value will look like this:
+In binary, that value would look like this:

 ```
 1010110001000100